Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

-We now show that the desired measure theoretic quantities in Theorem $\ref{the equality theorem}$ are indeed satisfied.
-We split this into two parts, the first showing the property involving the measures of sets and intersections holds.
-We then show that the limsup properties also hold.
+We now show that the desired measure theoretic properties of Theorem $\ref{the equality theorem}$ are satisfied.
+We split this into two parts, first showing that properties $(i)$ and $(ii)$ involving the measures of sets and intersections hold.
+We then show that properties $(iii)$ and $(iv)$ relating to the measure of limsup sets also hold.